Lucky-Irish-Media/murderforhope/content/pages/contacts/index.md

 socialImage: "./image.jpg"
 ---

-Carrier Pidgeon is the easiest mode of communication at this time.
+Carrier Pigeon is the easiest mode of communication at this time.